imagej/imagej.github.io/_pages/plugins/trackmate/custom-segmentation-algorithms.md

 	}
 ```
 Here the threshold value to segment the probability map is set by the user.
-Since we have a probaiblity map, we can use it to compute a quality value derived from this probability.
+Since we have a probability map, we can use it to compute a quality value derived from this probability.

 ### Example: the ilastik detector.

+The ilastik detector works exactly in the same way.
+It has a  {% include github org='tinevez' repo='TrackMate-Weka' branch='master' source='fiji/plugin/trackmate/ilastik/IlastikRunner.java' label='IlastikRunner' %}  class that is in charge of calling ilastik and convert the results to a spot collection.
+The ilastik detector just makes a simple call to it.

+However we use a special slicing of time-points for this algorithm.
+Indeed, the ilastik runner expects to receive _all_ the time-points to process at once, runs ilastik on them, and then return.